analysis-tools-dev/static-analysis/README.md

 - [languagetool](https://languagetool.org) - Style and grammar checker for 25+ languages.
 It finds many errors that a simple spell checker cannot detect.
 - [misspell-fixer](https://github.com/vlajos/misspell-fixer) - Quick tool for fixing common misspellings, typos in source code.
 - [Misspelled Words In Context](http://jwilk.net/software/mwic) - A spell-checker that groups possible misspellings and shows them in their contexts.
-- [proselint](http://proselint.com) - A linter for English prose with a focus on writing style instead of grammar.
+- [proselint](http://proselint.com) :warning: - A linter for English prose with a focus on writing style instead of grammar.
 - [vale](https://errata-ai.gitbook.io/vale) - A customizable, syntax-aware linter for prose.
 - [write-good](https://github.com/btford/write-good) - A linter with a focus on eliminating "weasel words".